Mohit7076A/Multilingual-Recommendation-System/README.md

 So that could also be optimized in future.
 After knowing this, some other techniques/alogrithms can be used to improve the accuracy further.
 Concluding this, since my deadline of this project is just around the corner and I could not make sufficient changes to the model , I finished up working on this project for now.

-Through this project, I learnt many new things like about recommender systems, how these works, where are they used, I learnt new libraries to use and in future to I wish to learn more
+Through this project, I learnt many new things like about recommender systems, how these works, where are they used, I learnt new libraries to use and in future to I wish to learn more.

 Hope you like it!😊✨